isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

    Host backends which do not support host collections as the host cache and radius do not contribute to commands returning a collection as ``reservation-get-all``.
-For instance these commands can't be used to retreave the content of the host cache: commands returning one host entry or dedicated host cache commands should be used instead.
+For instance these commands can't be used to retrieve the content of the host cache: commands returning one host entry or dedicated host cache commands should be used instead.